aryehbeitz/kindle-pw2-l10n-he/README.md

 <title>Kindle Paperwhite Hebrew Localisation</title>
 </head>
 <body>
+Let me just start by saying that I take no responsibility anything here.
+It works by me, but I take no responsibility.
+Using this can cause your Kindle to become totally unusable.<br>
+ I am willing to do the install for your Kindle Paperwhite 2 with an extra layer of protection which I can take responsibility for, just contact me.<br>
-This is the Hebrew Localisation for the Kindle Paperwhite 2.<br>
+This is the Hebrew Localisation for the Kindle Paperwhite 2.<br><br>
 It includes a Hebrew keyboard.
 Nikud features have yet to be implemented.<br>
 To install, follow the following steps:<br>
 1. Check the version of your Paperwhite.
 To do this, you press the menu from the Home screen, then on settings.
 Then you press again on the menu and press Device Info.
 If you version is 5.4.3.1 you can continue.
 If not, You have probably just purchased your Paperwhite and it will update automatically to the latest version when connected to Wi-fi.<br>